friendsincode/cfx-server-data/README.md

 # fresh server

-this is an "un-touched" server
+this is a server with my bunker script, my debug window script, ej's and dex's els plus, my movie script, a streaming folder for textures, and crobie's tow script